McGill University, MArch

 His practice focuses on generating an impact on how people inhabit space, and values when attention is given to the finer details of the objects that compose it.

-Prior to joining the studio, Gustavo worked in offices in Mexico City where he was involved in all stages of project development from conceptual designs to construction drawings.
+He has worked in offices in Mexico City where he was involved in all stages of project development from conceptual designs to construction drawings.
 These projects ranged in scale from architectural and urban projects to object and furniture design.

 Cal Poly Pomona, BArch